bookingcom/bpfink/docs/README.md

 {
 	"level": "warn",
 	"add": {
-		"Sudoers": ["root ALL = (ALL:ALL) ALL"]
+		"Content": ["options timeout:2"]
 	},
 	"del": {
-		"Sudoers": []
+		"Content": []
 	},
-	"file": "bpfink.sudoers",
+	"file": "/etc/resolv.conf",
-	"processName": "-bash ",
+	"processName": "bash",
 	"user": "root",
+	"version": "0.6.51",
-	"message": "Sudoers file modified"
+	"message": "Critical Generic file modified"
 }
 ```

-In the above example the file bpfink.sudoers was modified.
+In the above example the file /etc/resolv.conf was modified by adding an option.
+Instead of the hash as seen in generic consumer,
+the diff of the content is logged.